-Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), mostly between ages 1½ and 4 yr.
-Congenital nephrotic syndromes appear during the first year of life.
-At younger ages (< 8 yr), boys are affected more often than girls, but both are affected equally at older ages.
-Causes differ by age (see Table: Glomerular Disorders by Age and Manifestations) and may be primary or secondary (see Table: Causes of Nephrotic Syndrome).
+Nephrotic syndrome occurs at any age but is more prevalent in children (primarily minimal change disease), mostly between ages 1½ and 4 years.
+Congenital nephrotic syndromes Congenital Nephrotic Syndromes Congenital and infantile nephrotic syndromes are those that manifest during the first year of life.
+They include diffuse mesangial sclerosis and Finnish-type nephrotic syndrome.
+(See also Overview... read more appear during the first year of life.
+At younger ages (< 8 years), boys are affected more often than girls, but both are affected equally at older ages.
+Causes differ by age (see table Glomerular Disorders by Age and Presentation Glomerular Disorders by Age and Manifestations The hallmark of glomerular disorders is proteinuria, which is often in the nephrotic range (≥ 3 g/day).
+Glomerular disorders are classified based on urine changes as those that manifest predominantly... read more ) and may be primary or secondary (see table Causes of Nephrotic Syndrome Causes of Nephrotic Syndrome Nephrotic syndrome is urinary excretion of > 3 g of protein/day due to a glomerular disorder plus edema and hypoalbuminemia.
+It is more common among children and has both primary and secondary... read more ).

 The most common primary causes are the following: